Common Plots#

 Introduction#

-In this chapter, we’ll look at some of the most common plots that you might want to make–and how to create them using the most popular data visualisations libraries, including matplotlib, plotnine, seaborn, altair, and plotly.
-If you need an introduction to these libraries, see the previous chapter.
+In this chapter, we’ll look at some of the most common plots that you might want to make—and how to create them using the most popular data visualisations libraries, including matplotlib, lets-plot, seaborn, altair, and plotly.
+If you need an introduction to these libraries, check out the other data visualisation chapters.

 Bear in mind that for many of the matplotlib examples, using the df.plot.* syntax can get the plot you want more quickly!
 To be more comprehensive, the solution for any kind of data is shown in the examples below.